 The bass clarinet is, like the Bb clarinet, tuned in B flat.
 It extends to either E flat or C, depending on the model.
-However there are no student models, that extend to the low C.
+However, there are no student models, that extend to the low C.

-Since the middle of the 19th century the bass clarinet has, alongside the bassoon, been the bass voice of the symphony orchestra's woodwind section.
-It has since been used as a solo instrument as well, notably in the works of Richard Wagner, who was one of the earliest composers to make use of the bass clarinets dark and warm timbre.
+Since the middle of the 19th century, the bass clarinet has, alongside the bassoon, been the bass voice of the symphony orchestra's woodwind section.
+It has since been used as a solo instrument as well, notably in the works of Richard Wagner, who was one of the earliest composers to make use of the bass clarinet's dark and warm timbre.

-All of our clarinets are adjusted and readied at our specialist workshop, and are sold with a 12 months guarantee of unlimited access to adjustments.
+All our clarinets are delivered prepared at our specialist workshop and are sold with a free service check within 12 months from the date of purchase.